-PROCEDURE CONSENT I hereby authorize following operation or procedure : and such assistants as he/she may designate, to perform the TECHNICAL DESCRIPTION Intravenous thrombolytic therapy fo or acute ischemic stroke.
-LAY DESCRIPTION Give clot-dissolving medication thro ough an IV to dissolve the clot which is causing a stroke. $\$ has discussed with me the information briefly / summarized below: BENEFITS Thrombolytic medication is a treatment that may restore blood flow to the brain.
+PROCEDURE CONSENT I hereby authorize following operation or procedure TECHNICAL DESCRIPTION Intravenous thrombolytic therapy fo or acute ischemic stroke.
+LAY DESCRIPTION Give clot-dissolving medication thro ough an IV to dissolve the clot which is causing a stroke. ${\!\!\!\!\!}$ has discussed with me the information briefly r summarized below: BENEFITS Thrombolytic medication is a treatment that may restore blood flow to the brain.
 In studies, if these drugs were given less than three hours after the stroke started, 33% of patients given thrombolytic drugs had a good outcome.
 In patients who did not get thrombolytic drugs, 23% got better.
 Ten people would have to get the drug to help one person have a better outcome.
-If these drugs were given between three and four and a half hours after the stroke started, 35% of patients given thrombolytic drugs drugs had a good outcome, and 30% of patients who didn't get the drug also got better.
+If these drugs were given between three and four and a half hours after the stroke started, 35% of patients given thrombolytic drugs had a good outcome, and 30% of patients who didn't get the drug also got better.
 Twenty people would have to get the drug to help one person have a better outcome.
+If these drugs were given between three and four and a half hours after the stroke started, 35% of patients given thrombolytic drugs had a good outcome, and 30% of patients who didn't get the drug also got better.
+Twenty people would have to get the drug to help one person have a better outcome.
 Patients who receive this drug within three hours of the stroke starting have a 10% increase in chance of disability-free survival.
 Patients who receive this drug between three and four and a half hours from the stroke starting have a 5% increase in chance of disability-free survival.
 In a large study of stroke patients, 6.8% of them had bleeding in their brain after receiving thrombolytic drugs for stroke, compared to 1.3% of those stroke patients who did not receive the drug.
-If we give this drug 18 times, it will probably make one // person have bleeding in their brain.
+If we give this drug 18 times, it will probably make one person have bleeding in their brain.
 Among all people given this drug, 2% die from a hemorrhage.
-RISKS OF NOT HAVING THE PROCEDURE ALTERNATIVE TREATMENTS No other treatments available at this facility.
+RISKS OF NOT HAVING THE PROCEDURE ALTERNATIVE TREATMENTS LTERNATIVE TREATMENTS No other treatments available at this facility.
 Only monitoring symptoms and rehabilitation.
-Patient signature: Date and time: Witness signature: [ ] Physician signature: Witness signature: Printed name: Date and time: Printed name: Date and time:
+Patient signature: Printed name: Date and time: Witness signature: Physician signature: Printed name: Date and time: Witness signature: